 If you are renting out your property, you need to provide a certificate to any prospective tenant.
-There is no need to obtain a Energy Performance Certificate for an existing tenancy.
 Once obtained, a certificate remains valid for up to 10 years.

 All sales or lettings advertisements in the commercial media should show the EPC rating of the property being advertised.
 There is no requirement to display the full certificate but where there is adequate space, the advertisement should show the A-G graph.
 However, it is recognised that this will not always be possible.
 In such cases the advertisement should include the actual EPC rating of the property.

 If a valid Energy Performance Certificate still exists when changing tenants no new certificate is required.

 This applies to both private and social sector landlords and tenants.